Peter Ralph Randall: Anti-apartheid activity

 In 1974 Randall stood as a Social Democratic candidate in the Von Brandis constituency in central Johannesburg, in the national general election.
 Horst Kleinschmidt was his electoral agent, and to general surprise they managed to gain a thousand votes and save their deposit in a safe United Party seat.

 The offices of Ravan Press in Braamfontein, Johannesburg were the target of bomb threats and acts of vandalism such as slogans being painted on the walls.
 Randall once endured a four-hour security police raid of Ravan (along with the other organisations in Diakonia House, such as the Christian Institute and SACC), during which every document and letter—and his personal diary—was scrutinised.

-On 17 October 1977 Randall was served with banning orders by the Minister of Justice, Jimmy Kruger.
-At least forty black leaders were detained in the same month, and the Christian Institute and seventeen other organisations—mainly black consciousness groups—were declared unlawful and were not allowed to continue their existence.
-Other white South Africans banned in that month were Beyers Naudé, Cedric Mayson, Brian Brown, and Theo Kotze, all of whom were associated with the Christian Institute.
-The banning orders were for five years.
+On 19 October 1977 Randall was served with a banning order by the Minister of Justice, Jimmy Kruger.
+At least forty black leaders were detained in the same month.
+The Christian Institute, The World, and eighteen other organisations—mainly black consciousness groups—were declared unlawful and were not allowed to continue their existence.
+Other white South Africans banned on the same day as Randall were Beyers Naudé, Cedric Mayson, Brian Brown, Donald Woods and Theo Kotze, all of whom were associated with the Christian Institute.
+The banning orders were to run for five years.

 In terms of Randall's banning order, he was forbidden to attend gatherings (the legal consensus was that this meant meeting with more than one other person at a time); he was forbidden to leave the Johannesburg magisterial area without the permission of the chief magistrate, Mr Francis; and he was forbidden to enter schools, factories, publishing houses and so on.
 He was also required to report weekly to his local police station and sign the register, and when going on holiday he had to report to the local police station on arriving at his destination.
 To attend functions at his children's schools or take his family on holiday he had to seek permission, which was sometimes granted and sometimes not.
 Mr Francis would forward Randall's requests to the Minister, who would call for reports and recommendations from the Bureau of State Security (BOSS) and the security police, and the Minister would then instruct Francis.
 The granting or withholding of permission appeared to be completely arbitrary and no appeal was possible.